 For additional scenarios, be sure to check out the link to the CDC page on Quarantine and Isolation at the bottom of this page.

 If you start to feel unwell, our urgent cares are here to help!
-Our urgent care centers are open every day of the week 8:00 am to 8:00 pm- No appointment necessary!
-Our centers offer flu shots, flu tests, and COVID19 tests.
+Our centers are open every day of the week 8:00 am to 8:00 pm- No appointment necessary!
+We offer flu shots as well as flu and COVID19 testing at all centers!
 To be seen by a provider, simply walk in, or save your spot online by clicking here.
-For information on time-saving E-registration click here.
+For information on E-registering to save time click here.
 We look forward to helping you Get Better.
 Faster!